Supply & Emission

 After every state transition:

-$$ \text{liquid} + \text{staked} + \text{delegated} + \text{treasury} = \text{total_supply} \leq \text{MAX_SUPPLY} $$
+$$ \text{liquid} + \text{staked} + \text{delegated} + \text{treasury} + \text{bridge} + \text{streamed} = \text{total_supply} \leq \text{MAX_SUPPLY} $$

+Where liquid includes the IDO pre-mine address, ecosystem and reserve multisig addresses, and all validator/founder balances.
 Violation triggers immediate node halt (exit code 101).

 Slashing is Deflationary